 - By visiting French Riviera, you can see three countries in one day and can have breakfast in Italy, lunch in Monaco and dinner in France.

-- The official currency in Monaco is euros which replace French francs in 2002.
+- The official currency in Monaco is the euro which replaced the French franc in 2002.

 … … … … … … … … … … … … … … … … … … … … … …